Essendon Keilor College: Keilor East

-The East Keilor Campus is located in East Keilor on Quinn Grove, next to the East Keilor Leisure Centre.
-It also serves Year 7 to Year 9.
+The former East Keilor campus was located in East Keilor on Quinn Grove, next to the East Keilor Leisure Centre.
+Between 1992 and 2025, the campus served students in Years 7 to 9.
 The school was known as Keilor Heights High School from 1968 to 1992.

-The old Keilor Heights High School uniform consisted of grey slacks and a light blue shirt for boys, while girls wore a light blue dress or navy skirt, both checked with red, yellow, green and blue.
+The former Keilor Heights High School uniform consisted of grey slacks and a light blue shirt for boys, while girls wore a light blue dress or navy skirt, both checked with red, yellow, green and blue.
 The navy school jumper bore the school's logo of an open book and the motto 'Seek the Highest'.

-Essendon

-The Essendon Campus is located in Essendon at 286-290 Buckley Street.
-This campus serves Year 10, 11 and 12 students, and features specialised facilities for VCE studies.